molovo/crayon/README.md

 ## Usage

-Once instantiated, the Graphite class becomes a re-usable string rendering tool.
+Once instantiated, the `Crayon::Text` class becomes a re-usable string rendering tool.
 It comes with a number of methods for styling the foreground color, background color and style of a string using ANSI escape codes.

 ```crystal
 puts crayon.red("This is a red string")